godlak1/covid19/Google mobility vs stringency vs covid-19 metrics in Europe/readme.md

 # covid19
 covid19 things

-Stata graphics files for google mobility report + stringency index + relationships with some covid-19 metrics
+Stata graphics files for google mobility report + stringency index & its components + relationships with some covid-19 metrics

 Datasets: